 At home, you can avoid bright lights headaches by using only the types of light that don’t bother you.
 Incandescent bulbs work well for most light sensitive people, but not for everyone.
 LED lighting of one kind might bother you, but another kind might be fine.
 The key is to test out the lights in store displays to see how you react.
 Then, buy just one or two bulbs to bring home.
 That way, you can make sure they’re the right fit without spending hundreds of dollars on light bulbs.

 Sadly, you simply cannot control every light you come across.
-So rather than hibernating to avoid discomfort, try precision-tinted lenses from Axon Optics.
+So rather than hibernating to avoid discomfort, try precision-tinted lenses for light sensitivity from Axon Optics.
 They’re convenient, affordable, and completely portable.
 They are specially made to block only the offending wavelengths of light.
 That means you can work, shop, and play without worrying about discomfort or potential migraine triggers.
 Put them on anytime you’re under lighting conditions that you cannot control, and you’re more likely to keep discomfort at bay.

 Depending on your level of sensitivity, you can order your Axon Optics eyewear with frames that offer additional peripheral protection from light.
 They may help block light from the sides or top of your glasses.
 Some even come with gaskets between the lens and frame for extra protection.